-2.4.1 For the purposes of the type-approval, materials are to comply with the Tasneef "Rules for the type-approval of components of composite materials intended for hull construction".
+2.4.1 For the purposes of the type-approval, materials are to comply with the "Rules for the type-approval of components of composite materials intended for hull construction".
 As far as concerns fire resistance, materials are to be in accordance with specific standards recognised by Tasneef, in particular with the specific Tasneef requirements for the fire protection of reinforced plastic ships.

-2.5 Laminates with glass fibre reinforcements and associated characteristics γ_r : density of the resin; standard value = 1,2 g/cm3;
+2.5 Laminates with glass fibre reinforcements and associated characteristics γr